-Ms. Amina Mohammed, Secretary-General's Special Adviser on Post-2015 Development Planning
+Amina Mohammed, Special Adviser to the Secretary-General on Post-2015 Development Planning

-The 2014 Parliamentary Hearing provided a unique opportunity for parliamentarians to exchange views with UN officials and experts from academia and civil society on the significance of these internationally agreed rights permeating the SDGs and the opportunities and challenges of a people-centred approach in the implementation phase.
-The discussion focused on the obligation of States to respect and protect these rights in the negotiation of the SDGs as well as in their implementation.
-It also highlighted the role that parliaments must play in order to ensure that the implementation of the SDGs is in line with their States' human rights commitments.
-What emerged most clearly was the need to mainstream human rights principles throughout the SDGs as well as the need for a strong goal on ending inequalities at all levels by tackling discrimination through legal and regulatory measures.

-The Hearing served as a reminder that parliamentary involvement is required at every stage of the process to ensure that people's voices are heard and turned into action.
-A close triangular cooperation between the United Nations, the IPU and national parliaments will ensure that parliaments, as the most representative political body, are informed of the negotiations, have a voice in the SDGs formulation, and are ready for the implementation phase when the SDGs come into effect on 1 January 2016.
+- 5. The 2014 parliamentary hearing provided a unique opportunity for parliamentarians to exchange views with United Nations officials and experts from academia and civil society on the significance of the internationally agreed rights permeating the sustainable development goals and the opportunities and challenges of a people-centred approach in the implementation phase.
+The discussion focused on the obligation of States to respect and protect those rights in the negotiation of the sustainable development goals as well as in their implementation.
+It also highlighted the role that parliaments must play in order to ensure that the implementation of the sustainable development goals is in line with their States' human rights commitments.
+What emerged most clearly was the need to mainstream human rights principles throughout the sustainable development goals as well as the need for a strong goal of ending inequalities at all levels by tackling discrimination through legal and regulatory measures. - 6.
+The hearing served as a reminder that parliamentary involvement is required in every stage of the process to ensure that people's voices are heard and turned into action.
+A close triangular cooperation between the United Nations, IPU and national parliaments will ensure that parliaments, as the most representative political body, are informed of the negotiations, have a voice in the formulation of the sustainable development goals, and are ready for the implementation phase when the goals come into effect on 1 January 2016.